NVIDIA/DIGITS/docs/BuildDigits.md

 <exit root>
 ```

 ### Tensorflow.
-Using 1.2.1 currently per DIGITS recommendations but I've worked with 1.4 as well.
-Some of this depends on the compute capability of your card.
+Using 1.5 currently.
+Some of this depends on the compute capability of your card - I think must be at least 3.5 for tensorflow 1.5.
 ```
-pip install tensorflow-gpu==1.2.1
+pip install tensorflow-gpu==1.5
 ```

 ### DIGITS.
 Note that I've given control to the local user for the jobs directory and digits log file.
 This depends on what user will be running the DIGITS server.